Greater Anglia cancels 90% of trains on Saturday over strike

 Mr Gibson said he expected other unions to carry out further strikes after a ballot result returns next month.

-Greater Anglia services to London operate through the counties of Norfolk, Suffolk, Cambridgeshire, Hertfordshire and Essex.
+Greater Anglia services connect the counties of Cambridgeshire, Essex, Hertfordshire, Norfolk and Suffolk with London.

+Has your journey been affected?
+You can get in touch by emailing haveyoursay@bbc.co.uk.